JasonLange11/Cosc360Group7/README.md

 ### Alternate Method (localhost)
 - In project root folder
-- docker compose --profiles localdb up -d
+- docker compose --profile localdb up -d

 ## Optional seed the project data
 ### Note that running this will overwrite the database